New Jersey Field Office Procedures for Project Review

 - Coordinate with the Service

-The New Jersey Field Office (NJFO) strives to respond to all requests for informal Section 7 consultation on Federal projects, technical assistance requests for non-Federal projects, and public inquiries, within 30 days after all necessary information is received.
+The NJFO strives to respond to all requests for informal Section 7 consultation on Federal projects, technical assistance requests for non-Federal projects, and public inquiries, within 30 days after all necessary information is received.
 Receipt of incomplete information may delay our response substantially.

 Our response will have a control number in the upper left corner of the letter; please refer to this number during any subsequent correspondence.